Approximation, interpolation, and lifting on the unit ball

 The following is a summary of all the commutant lifting theorems obtained in this paper.
-It is important to note that these (and all others except Theorem \ref{inner ball}) apply also to the case $n = 1$, and hence many of them are new even in the single-variable setting.
+These results also apply to the case $n = 1$ (but there will be exceptions like Theorem \ref{inner ball}), and hence many of them are new even in the classical setting.